-The recording of cleaning standards should be undertaken as an integral part of the catering department's quality management system - Self Assessment Process, which is conducted a minimum of once weekly.
+The recording of cleaning standards must be undertaken as an integral part of the catering department's audit, which is conducted a minimum of once weekly.

 The planned cleaning system diligently operated and effectively monitored ensures compliance with legal requirements.